Sarah-Ann Shaw: Career

 In the early 1960s, Shaw joined the Boston Action Group in association with St. Mark's Social Center before being recruited to serve as director of the Boston Northern Student Movement.
 She led various projects centered on voter education and registration, in addition to supporting welfare programs in housing, rights and advocacy.
 Subsequently, she oversaw Boston's anti-poverty program, Neighborhood Operations for ABCD, as well as the Community Health Education Program at the Ecumenical Center.

 In 1968 that Shaw made her first television appearance on Say Brother (now known as Basic Black), a public affairs broadcast by Ray Richardson.
 After numerous appearances on the show, she was hired by WBZ-TV as Boston's first female African American reporter in 1969.
 Shaw strived to oust prevalent racial stereotypes by featuring special reports that emphasized contributions made by minorities in Massachusetts.

 Personal life

-Shaw is married with three children, three grandchildren, and a great-grandchild.
+Shaw was married with one child, two grandchildren, and a great-grandchild.
 Her daughter, Klare E. Shaw, is a leader in the funding community for her contributions to non-profits in the Commonwealth's cultural community, and became the executive director of the Boston Globe Foundation in 1999.

+Shaw died on March 21, 2024, at the age of 90.

-Awards
+Honors and Awards

+Shaw was honored posthumously by the Boston Public Library and the City of Boston on June 23, 2025, when Mayor Michelle Wu announced that the Roxbury branch of the Boston Public Library would be renamed in Shaw's honor.
+The branch is now the Shaw-Roxbury Branch of the Boston Public Library.

-Shaw has received several outstanding awards over the years:
+Shaw received several outstanding awards over the years: